 In the fall, trees are trying to recover the last remaining sugars in the leaves before they drop them.
-Many scientists ponder the evolutionary reason plants would expend energy to produce brilliant fall colors. is of using valuable sugars to create brilliant colors instead of storing those sugars as food for the long months ahead.
+Many scientists ponder the evolutionary reason plants would expend energy to produce brilliant fall colors instead of storing those sugars as food for the long months ahead.
 There are a few different theories as to why trees produce anthocyanins.
 Some believe it functions as a sort of sunscreen, protecting the remaining chlorophyll in the leaf in order to keep the dwindling ability to generate energy during this crucial period.
 Some believe that when leaves containing anthocyanins fall to the ground and decompose, they release something into the soil that discourages other plant species from growing.
 Less competition would mean the tree would have more nutrients available to it in the spring, when it needs a lot of nutrients to grow all new leaves!
 Others believe the formation of anthocyanins may help prevent frost injury to leaf tissues or limit water loss during autumn dry spells.
 Some entomologists believe they produce fall colors as a way to warn off pests!
 Leaves that contain a lot of red/purple color indicate a lot of anthocyanins, which a tree could only produce if it was healthy and producing a lot of food for itself.
 They believe the bright colors may cause certain insects that lay eggs in the fall to choose a host plant that is drab and weaker in comparison.
 Neat, huh?!

 Whatever the reason for the production of these colors, I am grateful – the result is beautiful!
 Eventually, the sunlight will deteriorate all the colorful pigments, leaving nothing but the dull brown pigment caused by tannins in the leaf.
 As the separation layer continues to grow, it weakens the attachment of the leaf to the branch and the leaf eventually falls off.
 Now, the protective second layer forms from the deposition of fatty materials where the leaf used to be, making a leaf scar.
 If you look closely at a leaf scar, you can see the bundle scars, which form from the xylem that carried water and nutrients to the leaf.
 The leaf scar shape and number/formation of bundle scars differs between species and can be useful for tree identification, particularly during the winter.